jova5/opta-planner-job-schdule/README.md

 This repo is ment for my question on stackowerflow [link](https://stackoverflow.com/questions/76052092/optaplanner-optimizing-construction-heuristic-phase-for-planningentity-with-2-o).

-I will update this repo with the solution, but for now it is not ment to be used as solution.
+Be aware that I solved this problem, and it works with first approach.

+I will leave these logs and aproches for better understanding of the problem that I had, and you can go back in commits to see how it looked like before solution.

 First approach: